- What is MBA language testing all about?

 Check out this link if you have specific questions about the iBT test, or want to learn more about how to register for the test.

 The TOEFL PBT test is only offered in locations where the TOEFL iBT is not offered, due to internet connectivity issues.
 This version also consists of three mandatory sections: Reading, Listening, and Structure/Expression.
 You may also add the option of the writing test.
-The test is scored between 310–677 points, and the results take 5 weeks to receive.
-This version of the test costs $185.
+The test is scored between 310–677 points, and the results take several weeks to receive.
+Costs of the test vary by location.

 There are two versions of the test: IELTS Academic and IELTS General Training.
 For the MBA, you should take the Academic version of the test.